Skip to content

 3. Knowing how to order, but not how to pay

-A lot of travel phrase lists stop at food ordering.
+Many phrase lists stop too early.
 Real restaurant German also includes:

-4. Using direct translation instead of natural travel phrases
+4. Translating directly instead of using standard travel phrases

 FAQ